Gaspard de la nuit

 Gaspard de la nuit (subtitled Trois poèmes pour piano d'après Aloysius Bertrand), M. 55 is a suite of piano pieces by Maurice Ravel, written in 1908.
 It has three movements, each based on a poem or fantaisie from the collection Gaspard de la Nuit – Fantaisies à la manière de Rembrandt et de Callot completed in 1836 by Aloysius Bertrand.
 The work was premiered in Paris, on January 9, 1909, by Ricardo Viñes.
-Ravel dedicated the piece to pianist Harold Bauer.
+Ravel dedicated the piece to pianist Harold Bauer, Jean Marnold and Rudolph Ganz.

 The piece is famous for its difficulty, partly because Ravel intended the Scarbo movement to be more difficult than Balakirev's Islamey.
 Because of its technical challenges and profound musical structure, Scarbo is considered one of the most difficult solo piano pieces in the standard repertoire.

 The manuscript currently resides in the Harry Ransom Center of the University of Texas at Austin.

 Etymology

 The name "Gaspard" is derived from its original Persian form, denoting "the man in charge of the royal treasures": "Gaspard of the Night" or the treasurer of the night thus creates allusions to someone in charge of all that is jewel-like, dark, mysterious, perhaps even morose.

 Of the work, Ravel himself said: "Gaspard has been a devil in coming, but that is only logical since it was he who is the author of the poems.
 My ambition is to say with notes what a poet expresses with words."

 Aloysius Bertrand, author of Gaspard de la Nuit (1842), introduces his collection by attributing them to a mysterious old man met in a park in Dijon, who lent him the book.
 When he goes in search of M. Gaspard to return the volume, he asks, " 'Tell me where M. Gaspard de la Nuit may be found.'
 'He is in hell, provided that he isn't somewhere else', comes the reply.
 'Ah!
 I am beginning to understand!
 What!
 Gaspard de la Nuit must be...?' the poet continues.
 'Ah!
 Yes... the devil!' his informant responds.
 'Thank you, mon brave!...
 If Gaspard de la Nuit is in hell, may he roast there.
 I shall publish his book.